internetarchive/iari/README.md

 optional arguments:
-  -h, --help            show this help message and exit -i IMPORT_TITLE, --import-title IMPORT_TITLE
+  -h, --help            show this help message and exit -d DELETE_PAGE, --delete-page DELETE_PAGE
+                        Delete a single page from WikiCitations and the cache by title (Defaults to English Wikipedia for now).
+Note: This does not delete the reference items associated with the page.
+  -i IMPORT_TITLE, --import-title IMPORT_TITLE
                         Title to import from a Wikipedia (Defaults to English Wikipedia for now) --rinse               Rinse all page and reference items and delete the cache